MicrosoftDocs/power-platform/power-platform/developer/catalog.md

 ### Create

-Makers and developers can create solutions and templates with useful configuration points, so that users can easily configure all the solution components in a solution or create from a template.
+Makers and developers can create solutions and templates with useful configuration points.
+With these configuration points, users can easily configure all the solution components in a solution or create from a template.

 ### Submit